Wehrmacht Long Service Award: History

-The Long Service Award was retroactive throughout a service member's career, encompassing Reichswehr service as well as service dating during and before World War I. As such, there were a handful of 40 year awards presented, even though the Nazi era only lasted 12 years (1933-1945).
+The Long Service Award was retroactive throughout a service member's career, encompassing Reichswehr service as well as service dating during and before World War I. As such, there were a handful of forty-year awards presented, even though the Nazi era only lasted 12 years (1933–1945).

-The awards were worn on the left chest, immediately before the medals commemorating the annexation of Austria, Sudetenland and Memel.
+The awards were worn on the left chest, immediately before the medals commemorating the annexation of Austria, Sudetenland, and Memel.

 Design

 The awards were designed by Professor Dr Richard Klein.

-Apart from their finish, (gilt or silver), the third and fourth class medals have a common obverse.
+Apart from their finish (gilt or silver), the third and fourth-class medals have a common obverse.
 Both are 30mm in diameter and bear the German eagle clutching a swastika, surrounded by the words Treue Dienste in der Wehrmacht (Loyal service in the armed forces).
 The reverse shows the number of years of service, either '4' or '12', surrounded by a wreath.Likewise, the design of the first and second class crosses are similar.
 Both bear the German eagle on the obverse center, with the years of service, '18' or '25', on the reverse.
 The first class is gilt and 38mm wide – the second silver and 35mm.
-The 40 year award is identical to the first class, with the addition of a gilt oakleaf cluster to the ribbon.
+The forty-year award is identical to the first class, with the addition of a gilt oakleaf cluster to the ribbon.

-Wehrmacht Long Service Awards were among Nazi era awards reauthorised for wear in 1957, re-designed to remove the now banned swastika symbol.
+Wehrmacht Long Service Awards were among Nazi era awards reauthorised for wear in 1957, redesigned to remove the now-banned swastika symbol.